y20k/escapepod/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 Description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Example: I'm always frustrated when [...]

 **Describe the solution you'd like**
 Description of what you want to happen.